rcmdnk/octopress-postscript/README.md

 This will change `P.S.` to `ps`.

+Another option is closing comment.

+    ps_close: end of postscript.

+will show `end of postscripts.` at the end of your postscript.

 Postscripts will be in div of class="postscript", so that you can change the style for the postscript.